 In the 11th century, Amalfi was a major maritime trading

 city and became capital of the powerful Amalfitan Republic.

 It comprised of the territory between Cetara and Positano,

 the inland towns of Scala, Tramonti, Agerola, Lettere, Pimonte

 and Gragnano as well as Capri and the islands of "Li

 Galli".
 They were connected to each other by carefully

 designed fortified lookouts in the mountains.
 The Saracen

-watchtowers, which abound on the Amalfi Coast, are evidence
+watchtowers, which abound on the coastline, are evidence

 of the importance of this period in its history.